Sports Premium & School Sport

 The sports coaches from Kinetic Coaching lead one PE lesson each week for classes from Year 2-Year 6 class.
 The modelled lesson then ensures that the follow on lesson by the class teacher continues to provide very high quality P.E. provision.

-A sports coach is employed every lunch time to engage the children in a range of sports, including football, basketball, table tennis and four square.
+A sports coach from Kinetic Coaching is employed every lunch time to engage the children in a range of sports, including football, basketball, table tennis and four square.
 Each year group has a set day to be involved in this coaching session.
 This reinforces and supports key behaviour skills and attitudes, as well as giving children a healthy sporting experience.
+We have a coach from

 At St George’s we have always been keen to provide a wide range of extra-curricular clubs for children throughout the year.
-Clubs were run by Teach Sport and then Kinetic in the summer.
+Clubs are run by Kinetic coaching throughout the year.
 In the Autumn term they run football and basketball clubs, in the spring they hold football and gymnastics club and in the summer is football and summer sports.
 Children learn the key rules and how to play the sports.

 We listen to the children as to what provision they would like to have included.